FedML-AI/FedML/doc/en/cross-silo/examples/mqtt_s3_fedavg_hierarchical_mnist_lr_example.md

 `config/fedml_config.yaml` is shown below.

 Here `common_args.training_type` is "cross_silo" type, and `train_args.client_id_list` needs to correspond to the client id in the client command line.
-You can define your silo's DDP setting using `silo_args` where:
+You can define your silo's DDP setting using `client_silo_args` where:

   - `n_node_in_silo` is number of nodes in silo
   - `n_proc_per_node` is number of processes (distributed trainers) in each node